On the structure of pointsets with many collinear triples: When one set of points is collinear

-Note that there are no similar triples in a convex set of points.
-In the first section we proved Theorem \ref{main1}, which implies that if $C$ is a set of collinear points then many 6-tuples of points from $A\cup B$ are on a conic.
-Now we have all the tools needed to show that under some additional conditions a positive fraction of the points in $A\cup B$ are on a conic.
+In the first section, we proved Theorem \ref{main1}, which implies that if $C$ is a set of collinear points, then many 6-tuples of points from $A\cup B$ are on a conic.
+Now we have all the tools to show that a positive fraction of the points in $A\cup B$ is on a conic under some additional conditions.

 \begin{lemma} For any $\delta>0$ constant there is a threshold $n_0=n_0(\delta)$ and $\gamma=\gamma(\delta)$ so the following holds.
 Let $A,B,C$ be $n$-element pointsets in the plane.
-Assume that $n > n_0$ and \begin{enumerate} \item $C$ is a set of collinear points, \item no three points are collinear and no two triples are similar respect to the line of $C$ in $A$, \item the convex hulls of $A$ and $B$ are not intersected by the line of $C,$ \item no line determined by the points of $A$ intersects the convex hull of $B,$ \item there are at least $\delta n^2$ collinear $(a,b,c)$ triples, where $a\in A, b\in B,$ and $c\in C.$ \end{enumerate} Then at least $\gamma n$ points of $ B$ are on a conic. \end{lemma}
+Assume that $n > n_0$ and \begin{enumerate} \item $C$ is a set of collinear points, \item the convex hulls of $A$ and $B$ are not intersected by the line of $C,$ \item no line determined by the points of $A$ intersects the convex hull of $B$.
+This condition allows us to label the elements of $A$ as $a_1,a_2,\ldots,a_n$, in the order they appear in a clockwise sweep through a point of $B$.
+(As we did at the beginning of the proof of Theorem \ref{main1} in section \ref{sec_proof}) \item no three points are collinear in $A$, \item and no two triples, $a_i,a_j,a_k$ and $a_\ell,a_f,a_g$ are perspective from the line of $C$ if\\ $i<j<k<\ell<f<g.$ \item there are at least $\delta n^2$ collinear $(a,b,c)$ triples, where $a\in A, b\in B$ is between $a$ and $c,$ where $c\in C.$ \end{enumerate} Then at least $\gamma n$ points of $ B$ are on a conic. \end{lemma}

+Before the proof, we give an example to show that something like conditions 4 and 5 is necessary for the conclusion.
+The example consists of two copies of a projection of the $d$-dimensional integer grid $[m]^d,$ where $m\sim (n/2)^{1/d},$ and the line at infinity, $C$ is the points of directions.
+Take a generic projection of $[m]^d$ onto the plane, and denote its points by $G$.
+Choose a translation of $G,$ denoted by $G',$ such that $G$ and $G'$ are mutually avoiding pointsets.
+We can select many point pairs, one from $G$ and one from $G'$, such that these pairs determine a few distances only.
+Define a set $S\subset [m]^d$ as points with all coordinates being far from the extremes.
+A point, $s=(s_1,s_2,\ldots,s_m),$ is in $S$ iff $\frac{m}{4}\leq s_i\leq \frac{3m}{4}$ for every $1\leq i\leq m.$ With these parameters, we have